 The thin, light, performance design of this paddle provides a high-performance feel.
 The impact with the water is smooth, clean and nearly effortless.
 The power face of the blade features a PowerARC (dihedral) blade profile, which performs aggressively when moving water, yet requires minimal effort and promotes a smooth, easy paddle cadence.

 Another paddle that packs a punch in the performance department is the Werner Trance.
-This model is more expensive, as its construction is entirely carbon, but if you're a serious user, we recommend looking at it.
+This model is more expensive as its construction is entirely carbon, but if you're a serious user that considers weight to be the most important feature in a paddle, we recommend looking at it.
 If you don't require as much performance from your paddle, it may be in your best interest to look at the Best Buy-winning BPS Alloy.

 Ease of Adjustment

 This paddle is made for non-racers, but it does have some high-performance features.
 It has an extremely lightweight shaft, and its easy-to-move blade makes it simple to increase your cadence.
-The Insanity is not adjustable, so it requires users to be proactive when buying a paddle for their height.
-If you plan on sharing with friends or using for river running or travel, this might not be the right choice for you.
+Because it's adjustable, it's easy to share with friends or use for river running.

 For $199 you get a high performance, easily adjustable, lightweight and sturdy paddle that is a pleasure to use and won't wear you out.
 The Insanity comes with a one year warranty.